 Egg freezing, also known as oocyte vitrification, can be the relief of this pressure and offer hope for women who wish to preserve their fertility.
 Whether it is a woman’s fast paced lifestyle or the demanding, time-consuming careers that many women are committed to, the “right time” for a woman to attempt pregnancy may not align with their biological clock.
 More and more women are trying to have children only to find out that it is “too late.”
 Regardless of the intense desire to have a baby, there is unfortunately no guarantee that a woman will be able to conceive when that “right time” comes.
 However, recent advances in medicine now allow women the potential opportunity to delay pregnancy until the “right time” for them, and essentially stop the clock.
 The “right time” may mean the right partner, the right point in their career, or even the right state of health.

 At Fertility Centers of Illinois, we use the most cutting-edge form of egg freezing, called oocyte vitrification, or simply vitrification.
 Egg freezing is the process of taking eggs from the ovary and freezing them for later use when the woman is ready to attempt pregnancy.
 There have been rapid advances in technology since the report of the first pregnancy using a thawed egg in 1986.
 In the past, egg freezing used a slow-freezing process, which sometimes damaged the eggs by allowing ice crystals to form, which could potentially affect the delicacy of the egg.
 Our current technology, vitrification, freezes the egg rapidly, preventing the development of these ice crystals.
-The vitrified eggs are then stored in liquid Nitrogen until that “right time” comes and a woman is ready to use them.
+The vitrified eggs are then stored in liquid nitrogen until that “right time” comes and a woman is ready to use them.

 As women age, their fertility quotient decreases.
 Unlike men who produce new sperm every day of their reproductive lives, women are born with all of the eggs that they are going to have.
 Egg quantity and quality are both negatively impacted as women advance in age and as a result, a woman’s fecundity rate (the chance of pregnancy in any single menstrual cycle) declines.
-Unfortunately, her chance of miscarriage increases as well, as the charts below illustrate.
+Unfortunately, her chance of miscarriage increases as well.
 Egg freezing allows patients to preserve their fertility, increasing their chances of pregnancy at a later age.
 When that “right time” comes, women will have this option and potential if they are unable to conceive on their own.
 Some women may even want to have multiple children and if their “right time” is later in life, their frozen eggs will give them this option for their second and third children, if not needed for their first.

 What are the Pros and Cons?